BabsBerlin/BabsBerlin/README.md

 Welcome to my GitHub!
-I am currently working to fill my account with some projects, so please come back to check it out later.
+I am currently working on projects to fill my account, so please come back to check it out later.

 <!--